rhaiscript/book/src/language/switch.md

 Similar to Rust, each case (except the default case at the end) can provide an optional condition that must evaluate to `true` in order for the case to match.

+Unlike Rust, however, case conditions still do not allow the case values to duplicate.

 ```js
 let result = switch calc_secret_value(x) {
     1 if some_external_condition(x, y, z) => 100,